jamf/NoMADLogin-AD/README.md

 ## What's new
 * Moved AD Framework into project for easy building.
-* Added EnableFDE mech for VileVault on APFS.
+* Added EnableFDE mech for FileVault on APFS.
 * Added PowerControl mech for Sleep, Restart, and Shut down.
 * Fixed user home creation and added home localization.
 * Added require SSL preference.